drGalapagos/SupportNightmares/README.md

      - If the general type of issue is already present in this directory, chose that one!
 If the general type of issue is not yet present, add it by defining its name as succinctly as possible.
 Use max 5 words without spaces with the first letter of each word capitalized, e.g. *Refund, BlockedAccount, DiscrepancyInstructionsVsInterface*, etc.
    - **Concrete case:** Place your directory (created in Step 1. and 2.) and your .md file(s) in this directory.

+5. *(Optional)* If you would like to provide an in-depth, subjetive analysis of the process, create another .md file and name it using the same name as for the directory (Step 1.) and for the main .md file (Step 3.), then append the word "analysis" with a "_"  after the last 3 digit number block.
+Example: *[`250228_drgalapagos_001_analysis.md`](Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001_analysis.md)*